Approximation and generalization properties of the random projection classification method: Generalization properties

 \begin{corollary} For large enough training sets, the bound (\ref{chaining_bound}) on the generalization gap of the thresholding after random projection classification method is smaller than the bound (\ref{classical_chaining_bound}) on the generalization gap estimated using the VC dimension for any algorithm with VC dimension larger than $\left(\frac{24}{65.16}\left(1.66+\sqrt{\ln(n)}\right)\right)^2$.
 More specifically, when the number of samples goes to infinity, the ratio of the generalization gaps goes to $\frac{24}{65.16}\left(\sqrt{\frac{\ln(n)}{d_{VC}}}+\frac{1.66}{\sqrt{d_{VC}}}\right)$. \end{corollary} \begin{proof} We have:

 \end{proof} This means that as long as the number of projections $n$ satisfies the following inequality:

 the bound on the generalization gap of the method of thresholding after $n$ random projections is tighter than the one that corresponds to an algorithm with VC dimension equal to $d_{VC}$.
-Numerically, for the smallest values of $d_{VC}$, Table \ref{tab:my_label} gives the corresponding numbers of projections.
+For example, if $d_{VC}$ equals $3$, we can have up to $10476$ random projection directions to achieve a similar bound, while for $d_{VC}=4$, we can have $n$ as large as $1487935$.